 - the urge to have sex.

 In high doses, cocaine will make a person feel extremely agitated, paranoid and aggressive.
-Unpleasant physical effects include dizziness, hallucinations, nausea, vomiting, tremors, headache and heart pain.
+Unpleasant physical effects include dizziness, hallucinations, nausea and vomiting, tremors, headache and heart pain.

 The consequences of overdose include seizures, brain haemorrhage, kidney failure, heart attack or stroke.